-Inspired by a friend who suffered a traumatic brain injury (TBI), Theratune is a singing therapy application to make recovery brighter, more meditative, and regenerative.
-It was created over the course of 10 weeks during a part-time User Experience Design course at General Assembly.
+Inspired by a friend who suffered a traumatic brain injury, Theratune is a singing therapy application to make recovery brighter, more meditative, and regenerative.
+It was created over the course of 10 weeks during a part-time User Experience Design course.

 Brain injury patients often find themselves with significantly reduced communication abilities, perhaps even rendered speechless.
-While the brain has high developmental potential between one to three months after the injury, the amount of physical, occupational, and speech therapy is often limited by the amount that insurance will cover.
+While the brain has high developmental potential between 1 - 3 months after the injury, the amount of physical, occupational, and speech therapy is often limited by the amount that insurance will cover.
 Struggling to communicate on a daily basis also commonly results in feelings of helplessness and depression.
-This project thus aims to address the following primary challenges:
+This project thus aimed to address the following primary challenges:

 1. How might we facilitate recovery through mobile technology?

 2. How might we inspire positive mental health among patients in recovery?

 PROCESS: how might we facilitate recovery through mobile technology?

 Melodic intonation therapy.